openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/item.rst

     :ref:`Classification`

     |ocdsDescription|
-    The primary classification for the item.
-See the `itemClassificationScheme` to identify preferred classification lists,
-    including CAV and GSIN.
+    OpenContracting Description: The primary classification for the item.
+See the itemClassificationScheme to identify preferred classification lists, including CPV and GSIN.

-    It is required for `classification.scheme` to be `CAV`.
-The `classification.id` should be valid CAV code.
+    It is required for `classification.scheme` to be `CAV-PS` or `CPV`.
+The `classification.id` should be valid `CAV-PS` or `CPV` code.

 :additionalClassifications:
     List of :ref:`Classification` objects

     |ocdsDescription|
     An array of additional classifications for the item.
 See the `itemClassificationScheme` codelist for common options to use in OCDS.
     This may also be used to present codes from an internal classification scheme.

-    It is required to have at least one item with `ДКПП` as `scheme`.
+    It is required to have at least one item with `CPVS`  or `DK018`  as `scheme`.

 :unit:
     :ref:`Unit`